8lazej/8rew_Masters/README.md

 # 8rew_Masters
-8rew is a Home Beer brewing calculation app working on Notebook.
+8rew is a Home Beer brewing calculation app working on Google Colab Notebook.